-Stay a couple hours at Los Frailes and continue with your adventure up north to our next town.
+Stay a couple of hours at Los Frailes and continue with your adventure up north to our next town.
 After recharging your batteries, you will head towards Machalilla National Park.
 Ride our motorcycles for an hour and a half on asphalt roads, and once you get to the national park we will have a little off-road.
 This park is one of the very first protected natural areas in Ecuador; it has beaches, fog forests, dry forests, small islands, and lakes.
-Machalilla is truly a wonder to visit, a place that contains an enormous variety of birds, wildcats, monkeys, trees and flowers.
+Machalilla is truly a wonder to visit, a place that contains an enormous variety of birds, wildcats, monkeys, trees, and flowers.
 The trees found here go way back to hundreds of years, ready to display their giant roots and trunks to you.
-One of its most famous spots is the sulfur lagoon in the middle of the fog forrest, a place to take the best pictures of the trip.
+One of its most famous spots is the sulfur lagoon in the middle of the fog forest, a place to take the best pictures of the trip.
 Then ride back to Puerto Lopez and call it a day at the hotel while we have a delicious dinner.
 You have a very exciting and touristy day ahead of you tomorrow!

 Ever heard of the Galapagos Islands?
 Well, Isla de la Plata is the closest we can get to the enchanted islands without having to get on a plane.
-Isla de la plata is a small island off Ecuador’s coast close to Puerto Lopez town.
+Isla de la Plata is a small island off Ecuador’s coast close to Puerto Lopez town.
 It is an inhabited place filled with Galapago’s very own flora and fauna.
-Marine birds, wild birds, blue footed boobies, iguanas, sea lions, sea turtles, and whales.
+Marine birds, wild birds, blue-footed boobies, iguanas, sea lions, sea turtles, and whales.
 An island 40 km away from the coast is ready to show you all its wonders.
 You will have breakfast at the hotel and proceed to leave towards Isla de la Plata.
 We’ll get on our bikes and head to the departing boats that will cruise through pacific ocean waters for about an hour.

 During this boat ride, you will spot hunchback whales, dolphins, and with a little bit of luck, our iconic reef shark.
 Once we arrive, we will begin our hiking adventure where you pick the trail you want to follow and which animals you’d prefer to see.
 We will also be taking a ride on a private boat to better enjoy the ocean.
-You can take a dip in the warm pacific waters and swim with dolphins, sea lions, sea turtles and sharks.
+You can take a dip in the warm pacific waters and swim with dolphins, sea lions, sea turtles, and sharks.
 If you’d like, we can also set up a scuba diving class for you for your better experience in the national park.

 Throughout the day we will be having food over local cuisine.
-Keep in mind that at the island the food is only going to be seafood.
-Once we get done exploring all that the silver island has to offer us, we will head back to Puerto Lopez on boat, giving us another chance to spot whales and dolphins in the ocean.
+Keep in mind that on the island the food is only going to be seafood.
+Once we get done exploring all that the silver island has to offer us, we will head back to Puerto Lopez on the boat, giving us another chance to spot whales and dolphins in the ocean.
 Once we are back, we will have dinner and rest to save energy for our next big day.

 Have breakfast at the hotel, provided by the locals who live off what this lagoon produces.
 Now, we finally head towards our grand finale, Quilotoa lagoon.
-A 2 mile wide water filled caldera with turquoise sulfur water.
+A 2-mile wide water-filled caldera with turquoise sulfur water.
 Formed by the collapse of the volcano about 500 years ago.
-There are two rims on this nature beauty, the first one has a beautiful deck hanging off the cliff where you can take amazing pictures.
+There are two rims on this natural beauty, the first one has a beautiful deck hanging off the cliff where you can take amazing pictures.
 The second one has the hiking trail to get to the bottom and go on a kayak ride.
 The trail takes about 1 hour on the way down and 2 hours on the way back up.
 It is a hard trekking site but very worth the trip.
 If you want to, you can hire a mule to take you down and back up for $30 and save you the hassle.
 We recommend this hike very strongly, it is one of the most popular attractions in the country that you definitely don't want to miss.

 After doing our last adventure, will start heading back towards Quito following the preprogrammed GPS route.
 The changes between weather and landscape are noticeable within few kilometers and will let you experience our three worlds before closing our motorcycle tour in Ecuador.